Casa Italiana Zerilli-Marimò

-Casa Italiana Zerilli-Marimò, located at 24 West 12th Street in Manhattan, is the home of the Department of Italian Studies at New York University.
+Casa Italiana Zerilli-Marimò, located in the General Winfield Scott House at 24 West 12th Street in Manhattan, is the home of the Department of Italian Studies at New York University.

 History

 Casa Italiana Zerilli-Marimò was founded in 1990 thanks to a donation from the Baroness Mariuccia Zerilli-Marimò, in memory of her husband Guido Zerilli-Marimò.

-The donation consisted of the purchase and complete restoration of the 19th century household in the Greenwich Village, situated near Washington Square.
+The donation consisted of the purchase and complete restoration of the 19th century General Winfield Scott House in Greenwich Village, situated near Washington Square.

 Mission

 Casa Italiana Zerilli-Marimò was founded with the specific intent of spreading Italian culture outside of its national boundaries.
 The Center offers cultural events pertinent to Italian culture, including art exhibits, concerts, lectures, film screenings, literary presentations and awards.
 The ground floor serves as an art gallery.

 The programs of Casa Italiana deal with literature, cinema and political and social reflection.

 Casa Italiana Zerilli-Marimò houses and involves itself with Italian artists, scholars and politicians, whose presence engages new points of discussion, opening and encouraging dialog with Americans on Italian life and culture.

 Casa Italiana collaborates with Italian centers and institutes, both public and private, developing a program of extra-curricular cultural events, embracing literary, musical and artistic events.